 The first panel discussion, entitled “The Post Revolution Political and Constitutional Transitions” focused on the writing and implementation of the draft Tunisian constitution.
 Dr. William Zartman, a professor emeritus at SAIS, served as moderator and opened the discussion.
 He said that within the region, only Tunisia and Egypt have been on the “short track” transition.
 He made a series of comments comparing the Tunisian and Egyptian transitions: 1.
 The old ruler was “ready to go” and had chosen a successor viewed by the people as illegitimate; 2. the army refused to shoot protestors; 3. the largest opposition group declared itself to be moderate; 4. the group that had been in power was willing to negotiate a transition out of power; and 5. the new government demonstrated a commitment to the continuity of the state (structures, not content).
 He said that it was “outlandish to expect the constitution written in six months” considering that the 1959 constitution took three years.
 He also noted that 27 articles of the draft constitution serve to protect human rights.

 Alexis Arieff, an analyst for the Congressional Research Service at the Library of Congress, gave a brief overview of the situation in Tunisia since the revolution.
 She started by saying that the euphoria of the revolution was almost immediately “tempered by transition”, and that the challenges faced by Tunisia today are largely the same as the pre-transition problems.
 She identified the role of the elite as one of the most important throughout the transition process.
-Since 2011, when the country has faced a serious crisis, the elite have pulled together at the last moment.
+Since 2011, when the country has faced a serious crisis, the elite has pulled together at the last moment.
 Arieff also recognized the transitional authority of the Constitutional Assembly and its duty to move past day-to-day activities and work on the constitution.
 She highlighted the debate over the contents of the constitution, asking who represents the “Tunisian street” and at what point will the government be considered actually to represent the people.

 Dr. Alaya Allani, a professor of history at Manouba University in Tunis, explored the role of the Salafi movement, ultraconservative Islamists, in Tunisia’s revolution and transition.
 Youth, rather than Islamists, drove the revolution, and Salafists had no noteworthy role even though they have more recently become involved in the country’s transition.
 Allani divided his presentation into two sections, one on the Ennahda movement and the second on the Salafists.
 According to Allani, there has been a widening gap between the practice and the rhetoric of Ennahda, as a political party, and previously as a movement.
 The recent government shuffle occurred because the opposition did not accept its heavy control by Ennahda, and was very critical of the party and its ministers.
 Other researchers have also criticized Ennahda for its religious advocacy.
-The assassination of Belaid was only the last step in a longer process of political confrontation between Ennahda and its opponents, eager to push Ennahda out of government control.
+The assassination of Belaid was only the last step in a long process of political confrontation between Ennahda and its opponents, eager to push Ennahda out of government control.
 At the same time, the Salafists have gained strength in Tunisia largely through their politicization because of their relationship with Ennahda.
 Ennahda counted on the support of Salafists during the October 2011 elections for the Constituent Assembly.
 Ennahda is inexperienced, lacking competence, and not able to solve Tunisia’s current social and security problems.
 Furthermore, it has not acted as the moderate party it portrayed during the elections.

 Dr. Ghazi Gherairi, a law professor at the University of Tunis, delved into the drafting of the new Tunisian constitution and where the process has failed to produce adequate results.
 He began by saying that the constitution is rooted in history; Tunisia was the first country in the Arab world to produce such a document, in 1861.
 He considered the Tunisian Constitution of 1959 to be the most progressive constitution in the Arab world, particularly with regard to women’s and human rights, regardless of its implementation.
 In the previous constitution, the Tunisian people did not consent to be ruled by the government; the revolution means redefining the social contract and restructuring the balance of power to move from ruler and subject to citizen participants.
 He identified the main issues of the new constitution in the procedural problems of the drafting process and jurisprudence.
 The National Constituent Assembly had been tasked with finishing the draft constitution within one year.
-Gherairi claimed that the assembly has no guidance for the work that it can or should be doing after completing the draft constitution, which adds to the already problematic nature of a lack of legal timeframe for the draft.
+Gherairi claimed that the assembly has no guidance for the work that it can or should be doing after completing the draft constitution, which adds to the already problematic nature of a lack of a legal timeframe for the draft.
 As a free and sovereign entity, the National Constituent Assembly is under little pressure to do the work for which it was elected.
 This further complicates the distrust of the citizenry for the Constituent Assembly.
 Additionally, the assembly decided to write the new constitution from scratch rather than using the 1959 constitution as a template.
 Once the draft is completed, if it is not approved by two-thirds of the Constituent Assembly, it will be put up to a vote by national referendum.
 Gherairi concluded his discussion of the process by calling the assembly and draft constitution more morally than legally disappointing.
 On the content, Gherairi said that the primary goal of Ennahda had been to introduce Sharia as the main source of law.
 The 1959 constitution had been the only constitution in the Arab world that did not include Sharia as a source for legislation.
 Although it is still up for debate whether the preamble to the constitution serves as a source of law, in practice, the references to Arab-Islamic identity are said to be a fundamental part of Tunisian law.
 Furthermore, the assembly has identified the secularity of the state as a goal, admitting that it is not already a civil state, though it has been by law since 1956.
 Gherairi also mentioned that Ennahda has attempted to call the role of women complementary rather than equal in the constitution and that the public has expressed its contempt for this proposal.

-Dr. Ahmed El Hamri, a former economics professor at the university of Minnesota, and a consultant for the World Bank for many years, briefly outlined the economic situation of Tunisia.
+Dr. Ahmed El Hamri, a former economics professor at the University of Minnesota, and a consultant for the World Bank for many years, briefly outlined the economic situation of Tunisia.
 El Hamri described the past economic model adopted by the country as one that resulted in fostering inequality including serious regional imbalances, clientelism, and social exclusion.
 Only by seriously addressing these issues will Tunisia be able to move forward on the political front.
 Although it had been hailed as one of the fastest growing economies in the region with on average a five percent growth rate from 1997 to 2007, Tunisia has seen high rates of unemployment and the development of cronyism; a situation that led to serious social dissatisfactions.
 According to El Hamri, it is because observers have been focusing on this growth rate that Tunisia’s real problems have been ignored by its international partners and donors.
 Unemployment, persistent regional and gender inequalities and gaps in social protection have excluded many Tunisian citizens from benefiting from economic growth.
-El Hamri stressed the need for a pro-poor growth model for Tunisia to solve the country’s major problems, which he said would need to: 1. limit external debt (currently $25 billion USD), in some cases by converting it into funding development projects; 2. diversify the structure of the economy in order to create backward linkages to employ Tunisian citizens rather than forward linkages that take jobs out of the country; 3. improve the business climate by reducing red tape and combatting corruption to foster entrepreneurship; 4. adopt labor policies that contribute to curb youth unemployment, particularly among college graduates (currently about 70% of those unemployed are under 30 years of age); 5. fight gender disparities; 6. adopt policies and programs to reduce regional disparities, especially for the interior of the country; 7. develop social inclusion programs; and 8. reduce structural unemployment by updating the investment code, creating partnerships among industries and universities, updating the tax code, and creating opportunities for entrepreneurship.
+El Hamri stressed the need for a pro-poor growth model for Tunisia to solve the country’s major problems, which he said would need to 1. limit external debt (currently $25 billion USD), in some cases by converting it into funding development projects; 2. diversify the structure of the economy in order to create backward linkages to employ Tunisian citizens rather than forward linkages that take jobs out of the country; 3. improve the business climate by reducing red tape and combatting corruption to foster entrepreneurship; 4. adopt labor policies that contribute to curbing youth unemployment, particularly among college graduates (currently about 70% of those unemployed are under 30 years of age); 5. fight gender disparities; 6. adopt policies and programs to reduce regional disparities, especially for the interior of the country; 7. develop social inclusion programs; and 8. reduce structural unemployment by updating the investment code, creating partnerships among industries and universities, updating the tax code, and creating opportunities for entrepreneurship.
 He suggested utilizing World Bank’s Stolen Asset Recovery (STAR) Initiative.

 Human Rights and Women’s Rights